fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

       - REQUIRED.
 It MUST be set to ``authorization_code`` or ``refresh_token``.
       - [:rfc:`6749`].
     * - **code**
-      - CONDITIONAL.
-REQUIRED only if the grant type is ``authorization_code``.
+      -  REQUIRED only if the grant type is ``authorization_code``.
 Authorization code returned in the Authentication Response.
+It MUST NOT be present if grant type is ``refresh_token``.
       - [:rfc:`6749`].
     * - **redirect_uri**
-      - CONDITIONAL.
-REQUIRED only if the grant type is ``authorization_code``.
+      - REQUIRED only if the grant type is ``authorization_code``.
 It MUST be set as in the Request Object :ref:`Table of the JWT Request parameters <table_jwt_request>`.
+It MUST NOT be present if grant type is ``refresh_token``.
       - [:rfc:`67491`].
     * - **code_verifier**
-      - CONDITIONAL.
-REQUIRED only if the grant type is ``authorization_code``.
+      - REQUIRED only if the grant type is ``authorization_code``.
 Verification code of the **code_challenge**.
       - `Proof Key for Code Exchange by OAuth Public Clients <https://datatracker.ietf.org/doc/html/rfc7636>`_.
+It MUST NOT be present if grant type is ``refresh_token``.
     * - **refresh_token**
-      - CONDITIONAL.
-REQUIRED only if the grant type is ``refresh_token``.
+      - REQUIRED only if the grant type is ``refresh_token``.
 The Refresh Token previously issued to the Wallet Instance.
+It MUST NOT be present if grant type is ``authorization_code``.
       - [:rfc:`6749`].
     * - **scope**
-      - CONDITIONAL.
-OPTIONAL only if the grant type is ``refresh_token``.
+      - OPTIONAL only if the grant type is ``refresh_token``.
 The requested scope MUST NOT include any scope not originally granted by the User, and if omitted is treated as equal to the scope originally granted by the User.
+It MUST NOT be present if grant type is ``authorization_code``.
       - [:rfc:`6749`].